lambdaAgent/senior_web_ND05Capstone/README.md

 ```

 # Notes for server folder:
-1. server will scrap data from jakartapost and serve json file to client(indexedDb).
+1. server will scrap data from <a href="http://www.jakartapost.com">jakartapost</a> and serve json file to client(indexedDb).
 2. to run:
    ```
        1. cd server